 This should be even better :)

-#1 Updated by Adam Thompson about 6 years ago
+#1 Updated by Adam Thompson over 6 years ago

 Sadly, I've just confirmed this... and also confirmed that IT DOESN'T HAPPEN EVERY SINGLE TIME!
 WTF?!?

 I changed OPT1/RD_LOM_DIST from 202 back to 3 - no problem.

 I changed OPT1/RD_LOM_DIST from 3 back to 202 - no problem.

 I then changed OPT1/RD_LOM_DIST from 3 to 203 - and blew away my LAN/HOMEPRIVATE interface.

 In config.xml, my LAN interface got changed from lagg0_vlan4 to lagg0_vlan203 while OPT1 remained at lagg0_vlan202.

 Things I'm doing differently: all my interfaces are VLAN subifs of lagg0.

 I can attach my (working) config.xml if needed - once I figure out how to strip passwords.
 Or I can send it directly to someone if needed, as-is.